How to avoid legionella in drinking water

 No fear of legionella

-To avoid getting sick in the first place, it is important to completely replace the water in the pipes after a long period of downtime – for example, in a holiday home that has been unoccupied for months.
-“Water in our drinking water pipes must be replaced after 72 hours at the latest, otherwise the pipes quickly become a paradise for germs and bacteria such as legionella due to stagnant water and temperatures between 25 and 45°C,” reports Beat Aebi, Product Manager Piping Systems International at Geberit.
+To protect yourself against being infected with legionnaires’ disease and to maintain the high quality of the drinking water, it is important to fully exchange the tap water after a long period of non-use.
+“Our drinking water has to be replaced after 72 hours at the latest, otherwise the water in the pipes quickly becomes a paradise for germs and bacteria such as legionella,” says Beat Aebi, Product Manager Piping Systems International at Geberit.

-- Legionella can also settle directly at the point of use.
-With this in mind, be sure to regularly remove limescale from shower heads and tap aerators – the nozzles on the taps in the kitchen and bathroom.
-You can simply unscrew both, soak them in any standard descaling agent and reattach them after cleaning.
+- Legionella can also nest directly at the point of use.
+This is why you need to regularly free shower sprays and tap aerators – the nozzles on the taps in the kitchen and bathroom – from limescale.
+Simply unscrew them, allow them to soak in a commercially available descaling agent and reattach them after cleaning.
+This is how to guarantee a consistently high drinking water quality.

-- Taps are potential sites for the accumulation of legionella and other bacteria.
-With this in mind, arrange for (the majority of) unused taps – such as those in the laundry room – to be removed.
-Outside water taps should be closed over the winter.
-Caretakers or plumbers can ensure that there is no more water in the relevant pipe sections.
+- Taps are potential collecting points for legionella and other bacteria.
+Therefore, have taps that are (mainly) unused, such as those in the laundry, dismantled.
+Outdoor taps should be sealed off over the winter.
+Caretakers and plumbers can ensure that there is no more water in the relevant section of the drinking water pipe.

 Added value to you Get inspiration for your new bathroom